nickbrandt/GitLab/doc/ci/yaml/README.md

 #### Differences between `rules` and `only`/`except`

-A very important difference between `rules` and `only/except`, is that jobs defined with `only/except` do not trigger merge request pipelines without explicit configuration.
+Jobs defined with `only/except` do not trigger merge request pipelines by default.
+You must explicitly add `only: merge_requests`.

-`rules` *can* trigger all types of pipelines, without explicitly configuring each type.
+Jobs defined with `rules` can trigger all types of pipelines.
+You do not have to explicitly configure each type.

 For example: